blroot/tempura/README.md

 # tempura

-This project is intented to be a simple and fast solution for parsing SQUID accesslog files and saving records to DB
+THIS IS AN EXPERIMENTAL PROJECT - So, don't expect it to do anything useful

-- It is recommended running under PyPy for more speed
+This project is intented to be a simple and fast solution for parsing SQUID accesslog files

 - Multi Threading is a desired feature

 Usage atm: